kaitanie/tursas/README.md

 structure for storing refs (such as branches).

-This storage implementation uses the same Git object serialization based hashing as the Git loose object store so the object hashes should be identical.
+This storage implementation uses the same Git object serialization based hashing as the Git loose object store so their object hashes should be identical.
 The values themselves are stored as plain old Clojure data structures without serializing them to byte arrays.
 This allows the repository structure to be inspected a bit more easily.